 You’ve probably wondered how you could start day trading stocks at one point or another.
 Well, one of the minute details when day trading stocks is to build a watchlist.
 Once you’ve opened your brokerage account and learned the basics of day trading stocks, it’s time to look for stocks to potentially trade.
 You might consider using technical analysis, catalysts or fundamentals to develop a watchlist.

-There are a multitude of ways to when creating a watchlist for day trading stocks.
-Some traders will use filters, while some may look at charts on hours on end.
+There are a multitude of ways to creating a day trading watchlist.
+Some traders will use filters, while some may look at charts for hours on end.
 Additionally, some traders will focus on looking for catalyst events or shifts in fundamentals that could potentially move a stock.

-Day Trading Stocks – How to Filter for Stocks Examples
+Day Trading watchlist – How to Filter for Stocks Examples

 We’re going to focus on examples here because it’ll be much easier for you to learn how to create a watchlist.
 Thereafter, you could potentially be day trading stocks on the watchlist.
 Now, there are plenty of tools out there to scan for stocks to potentially put on your watchlist.

 For example, Finviz has a great screener.

 If you hit the “Screener” tab, you’ll see something like this.

 How Kyle Dennis Creates a Day Trading watchlist

 Now, here’s a look at how Kyle Dennis would use this tool.